- Vision 2030: A 10-Year Plan for an Integrated and Holistic System of Care (January 29, 2020)

 Vision 2030: A 10-Year Plan for an Integrated and Holistic System of Care is the result of a public input process the Department of Mental Health (DMH) undertook in 2019.
 The Department began the work in June of that year, traveling to Rutland, Burlington, St. Johnsbury, Randolph and Brattleboro for a total of 10 listening sessions.
 More than 300 people attended those sessions, where we facilitated small group discussions in order to get detailed input on what Vermont’s future mental health system of care should be – what it should look like, how it should function, what the priorities should be and more.
-All of the notes from those listening sessions are organized by region can be found here.
+View the notes from the listening sessions by region.

 We followed the listening tour with a “Think Tank” comprised of people with lived experience, peer support specialists, providers, legislators and others interested in the mental health system of care.

 In order to ensure the Think Tank would be representative of the broad range of stakeholders and yet be small enough to be able to work, we selected members via an application process.
 The application was emailed to all of the contact lists the department has for designated agencies, hospitals, advocacy groups, standing committees and more.
 We also posted the application on the DMH website, which we announced at each listening session.